The Nuremberg trials saw the unprecedented international indictment of Nazi officials, across all ranks, for their role in the Holocaust.

 Many top Nazi officials escaped capture and countless others killed themselves before they could stand trial.
 The validity and the intentionality of the trials were in constant question and ultimately left a legacy tainted by an unshakeable sense of controversy.

-The Wrangling Of German Criminals
+The Wrangling Of Nazi Criminals

 Adolf Hitler rose to power in 1933 when he was elected chancellor of Germany.
 Right away, Hitler and his Nazi government began to make their anti-Semitic beliefs known by implementing laws and restrictions against Jews.